 The exact etiology of NL remains unclear, but microangiopathy due to glycoprotein deposition, immunoglobulin deposition, and abnormal collagen production have all been linked.

 NL typically presents unilaterally or bilaterally on the pretibial surface of the lower extremities as well-demarcated yellow, red, or brown atrophic plaques with prominent telangiectasias and an elevated violaceous rim.
 Atypical cases of NL have been reported on the face, trunk, upper extremities, and penis.
 The lesions predictably enlarge slowly over the course of months to years without intervention.
 The lesions may begin as asymptomatic papules, but as they progress, patients often report pruritus, dysesthesia, or pain.
-NL has the ability to Koebnerize, may ulcerate, and can be exacerbated by trauma.
-Treatment for NL remains largely unsatisfactory, and the disease process is chronic and, for the most part, progressive.
+NL may koebnerize, ulcerate, or be exacerbated by trauma.

 E13.620 – Other specified diabetes mellitus with diabetic dermatitis

 9418005 – Necrobiosis lipoidica

 - Pretibial myxedema

 - Chronic stasis dermatitis

 - Necrobiotic xanthogranuloma

 - Lichen sclerosus